siteorigin/docs/widgets-bundle/form-building/builder-field.md

 # Builder
-The builder field allows you to add a highly customizable The builder field is an entire [SiteOrigin Page Builder](https://wordpress.org/plugins/siteorigin-panels/) instance.
+The builder field is an entire [SiteOrigin Page Builder](https://wordpress.org/plugins/siteorigin-panels/) instance.
 As such, SiteOrigin Page Builder is required for this field to work in all instances (settings and output).

 ## Example